What are Indices?

 Sector / Industry Indices

-Publicly-listed companies are categorised into groups or assigned an industry classification, also known as sector indices.
+Publicly-listed companies are categorised into groups or assigned an industry classification, also known as sector indexes.
 On the Australian Stock Exchange, there are 11 sector indices including financials (banks), materials (miners) and health care stocks.
 Each sector is weighted differently, depending on the number of companies within that sector and the value of those companies.

 Some indices can have a large focus on just one industry or market.
 The NASDAQ in the United States is popular for its major technology stocks such as Facebook, Amazon, Apple, Netflix and Google (commonly known as the FAANG stocks).
 Not all companies on the NASDAQ are technology-based.
 However, because the index is home to some of the world’s biggest tech companies, the performance of the NASDAQ is considered a leading indicator of the technology industry.